Home Equity Access Scheme

 To apply for a HEAS loan you need to complete one of the following forms:

-- if applying for a loan as a person entitled to age pension from DVA complete one of the following Centrelink forms:
+- if applying for a loan as a person entitled to Social Security Age Pension from DVA complete one of the following Centrelink forms:

 - if single, use the Home Equity Access Scheme single application form (SA496)